msindwan/zipkin-view/README.md

 1. Run `npm install` from the root directory.
 2. Ensure that you have an instance of Zipkin running.
-To start the dev server, run `ZIPKIN_API=<Zipkin instance's URL>/api npm run dev`.
+To start the dev server, run `ZIPKIN_API=<Zipkin instance's API URL> npm run dev`.
 This will serve all assets and proxy API requests to Zipkin.
 3. Code away!

 To build a production set of assets, run `NODE_ENV=production npm run build`.